 In That Which Survives, 1969 – S3 Scotty had a feeling something was wrong with “his” ship.
 Sure enough, Scotty discovered an alien entity had tinkered with the matter/antimatter integrator.
 Scotty quickly repaired the device, before it had a chance to explode.

 In The Galileo Seven, 1967 – S1 Scotty was to form part of Spock’s shuttlecraft crew as it went missing and crashed on Taurus II.
 Scotty was a strong dissentor, along with McCoy in the party over Spock’s cold logic and indifference to the deaths of the other crewmates.

 Scotty was to have frequent trips back in time to Twentieth Century Earth in Tomorrow Is Yesterday, 1967 – S1 , Assignment: Earth, 1968 – S2 and Star Trek IV – The Voyage Home, 1986.
-He would get somewhat confused with some of the “basic” earth technology he was forced to work with.
-Including an attempt to vocally communicate with a computer and upon being handed the mouse to control it.
-His futurisitic knowledge was to prove a unique bargaining tool though as he gave the window company a way to make a super thin (but super tough) plexy glass, which he needed to hold two whales in the cargohold of the hijacked Klingon Warship.
+He would get somewhat confused with some of the “basic” technology he was forced to work with.
+Including an attempt to vocally communicate with a desktop computer through a mouse control.
+His futurisitic knowledge was to prove a unique bargaining tool though, as he gave the window company a way to make a super thin (but super tough) plexy glass, which he required to hold two whales in the cargohold of the hijacked Klingon Warship.